grafana/grafana/docs/sources/developers/http_api/data_source.md

 # Data source API

 > If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
-Refer to [Role-based access control permissions]({{< relref "/docs/grafana/latest/administration/roles-and-permissions/access-control/custom-role-actions-scopes" >}}) for more information.
+Refer to [Role-based access control permissions]({{< relref "/docs/grafana/latest/administration/roles-and-permissions/access-control/custom-role-actions-scopes" >}}) for more information.  <--------  This link does not show the permissions needed.
+It just leads to the RBAC permissions page.
+Either listing these permissions or a link to the specific permissions would be great.

 ## Get all data sources